 Show off how accomplished you are by providing 2 or 3 specifics on what you have achieved, what you do, or, how your job helps people.
 For example, anyone could say they are "a motivated sales executive focused on exceeding targets by delivering exceptional customer service".
 What a snoooozzzzzzze.

 This gets our attention though, "I sell Smart TechTM software to small business owners by demonstrating how this technology can reduce their energy costs."

 Long paragraphs of text are a turn-off, but try using bullet points as these "bite-size" chunks of information are much easier to speed read.

 We like how Karey has used her summary to reinforce her specialties (which are jam-packed with keywords) and provide easy visibility of her contact details.

 If you really find it hard to write about yourself a cute hack is checking out the skills requirements on relevant job adverts.
 They will be full of keywords, providing inspiration when you write your summary, skills, and work experience sections.
 Or try taking a psychometric assessment, the results will clearly define your personal strengths using language that will give you ideas about how you can describe yourself without falling back on tired buzzwords or phrases.

 Career History and Experience

 This is the section where you can detail the accomplishments in each role you've held during your career.

-Lauren Murray, QHSE recruiter explains "Job seekers really do themselves a dis-service by not completing their career history section.
+Lauren Murray, Accountancy and Finance recruiter explains "Job seekers really do themselves a disservice by not completing their career history section.
 Aim to include around half a dozen bullet points on responsibilities and achievements.
-Talk about your skills, otherwise it is impossible for a recruiter to determine if you could be a good match for the role."
+Talk about your skills, otherwise, a recruiter can't determine if you could be a good match for the role."

 "Another tip from me is that temping and contracting are really effective ways to increase your skills and experience but remember to detail the company you worked at, rather than the agency you worked through.
 This information gives the recruiter a much better idea about your industry experience."